PhoenixTales/phoenix-docs/mechanics/focus.md

 *Flosha, 28.09.2024*

-The focus is an idea for a sort of an internal attribute which unlocks "special" abilities.
-Every class has its own version of "focus".
+The focus is an idea for a sort of an internal attribute which unlocks "special" abilities for Warriors and Thieves, as an equivalent for Mana and Psi for the Mage and Psionic.

+## Warriors

-***Warriors*** have a focus which serves primarily as the requirement for special attacks.
+Warriors have a focus which serves primarily as the requirement for special attacks.
 The focus has to be filled by combat "flow" in form of attacks, parades and/or evasions without being hit and enables the player to initiate special attacks in form of "combos", in the same way as done in traditional fighting games or like Special Tricks in the *Pro Skater* series.
 But it also can be used to activate short windows of slow motion, representing the increased concentration and awareness of the warrior, to enable him to use the correct moment to initiate the desired attack.

 So in this way the focus would be filled via combat flow, but not depleted by a special attack; like in Pro Skater a successful special attack will keep the focus bar filled. it is only depleted by being hit without succesfully parading, - in which case it is fully depleted immediately - or by interruption of the combat flow, that means: If not having enemy contact for ~2-3 sec it begins to deplete in ~3-5 sec.
 And finally it is depleted by using slow motion.